Guidance

 Rationale

-For better understanding the values (and claims) that are exchanged in interactions, and the impact that insitutions may have on them, an interaction dictionary will be helpful.
-The representation of entrenched practices that harm certain constituencies (vicious cycles), can support transforming the practices, for instance from a vicious to a virtuous cycle.
+For better understanding the values (and claims) that are exchanged in interactions, and the impact that institutions may have on them, an interaction dictionary will be helpful.

 Dictionary Scope

 The choice of actants shape, constrain and afford the interactions in which actors, especially those listed in the Actor Atlas, must engage to achieve their objectives.
-This is especially the case in multi-stakeholder theatres that are typical for development.
+This is especially the case in multi-stakeholder theatres that are typical for sustainable development.

 These categories of interactions are included in the dictionary: